joshilp/CA1-ForwardKinematics/README.md

 Animating a walking skeletal rig using Quaternions to compute joint rotations.
 This program is written in C++.

+To see the a project overview and to dive into the math, check out [Forward Kinematics](http://joshpatel.ca/forward_kinematics) at my portfolio [JoshPatel.ca](http://joshpatel.ca/forward_kinematics).

 ## Getting Started

 To view the source code, do the following: